divish16/NYC-Student-Success-Predictions/README.md

-### Headings
+### Additional Features Information

-Certain headings in our dataset require some explanation but can be used in our evaluation.
+Certain headings in our dataset require some explanation but have be used in our evaluation.
 They include:

 * Regents: Students in NYC can earn one of three types of diplomas (Local, Regents, Advanced Regents).
 A "Regents" diploma can be earned after a series of tests and shows some distinction.
 An "Advanced Regents" diploma is the highest distinction in these categories.
 Therefore we can use the percentages of students earning Regents and Advanced Regents diplomas as an indicator of the school's overall academic distinction.
 More information can be found here: https://www.schools.nyc.gov/learning/student-journey/graduation-requirements
 * Local: A "local" diploma is a diploma that does not contain the distinction of a Regents or Advanced Regents designation.